-2 Easy Ways To Submit HTML Form Without Refreshing Page
+2 Ways To Submit HTML Form Without Reloading Page

-Welcome to a quick tutorial and examples on how to submit an HTML form without refreshing the page.
-So you have an HTML form that needs to stay on the same page after submission?
+Welcome to a quick tutorial on how to submit an HTML form without reloading the page.
+So you want the user to stay on the same page after submitting an HTML form?
+Long story short, it can only be done with Javascript – Read on for the examples!

 TABLE OF CONTENTS